hs-duesseldorf/se2rest/README.md

 ## 2.1.
 Install XAMPP

 A very comfortable way of setting up a XAMPP installation is via a Docker container.
-In Windows you need to have either Windows 10 Enterprise, Pro or Education installed (Windows Home is not enough).

 #### 2.1.1 Install Docker in Ubuntu